interstitialRedirectModalTitle

 “My prediction would be that everything we’re seeing with cottonwoods, we would see with eelgrass,” says Dr. Whitham.
 “With cottonwoods, genetic variations make the trees either temperature- and drought-tolerant or not.
 With eelgrass, genetics might determine tolerance to water temperature, pollution, salinity and even turbidity—and offer the ability to match genetic variations to environmental conditions in which they have been shown to thrive.”

 Dr. Peterson agrees.
-In partnership with TNC, he has been conducting limited research on different eelgrass populations in Long Island estuaries for the last several years, but he believes it needs to happen on a bigger geographic scale.
+In partnership with The Nature Conservancy, he has been conducting limited research on different eelgrass populations in Long Island estuaries for the last several years, but he believes it needs to happen on a bigger geographic scale.
 A regional effort would be a novel approach for eelgrass restoration and require regulatory buy-in, but the data gathered would be incredibly valuable in the effort to preserve as much eelgrass habitat as possible now and into the future.

 “By 2023, we will have a series of common gardens in New York State, but they'll be confined to the state because of current regulations,” says Dr. Peterson.
 “Due to the urgency of the issue and the speed at which temperatures here are rising, we need to be looking at different eelgrass populations in common gardens throughout the region to determine which will be able to survive over the long term.”